Merritt Benz, LCSW, CDWF

 When Ashley is out of the office, you can bet she’s running around a playground with her husband and toddler or enjoying a latte at one of the numerous local coffee shops.
 As part of her personal self-care, Ashley knits a lot…and in public.

 Michael was born in Tulsa, Oklahoma and found his way to Kansas originally for his undergrad program in Family Studies.
 After finishing his undergrad, he stayed in Manhattan, Kansas for a few years working as a case manager with children and their families at a community based mental health center.
-Michael is now a S-MFT in the state of Missouri and graduated from Friends University.
+Michael is now a PL-MFT in the state of Missouri and graduated from Friends University.

 Early on in high school, he discovered a passion for helping people to become the best version of themselves possible.
 After his undergraduate and his job as a case manager, this eventually led him to the Masters of Family Therapy program at Friends University in Kansas City.
 Through his internship at Friends, he worked with couples, individuals, families, and kids.
 During that time, he began to discover a love of working with couples and families in all stages of life.